CETME Ameli: Features

-The Ameli fires from an open bolt and uses a striker firing mechanism (in which the bolt and internally channeled firing pin perform the role of a striker).
+The Ameli fires from an open bolt striker firing mechanism (in which the bolt and internally channeled firing pin perform the role of a striker).
 The trigger mechanism permits fully automatic fire only but the rate of fire can be adjusted by using bolts of varying weight, like in the MG 3.
 The lighter bolts will produce the maximum rate of fire (1,200 rounds/min) while a heavier bolt results in a rate of fire of approximately 850–900 rounds/min.
 The weapon features a cross-bolt type safety that disables the sear when pressed into the "safe" position.

 The machine gun is fed from an open-link disintegrating M27 ammunition belt that can be strung loosely from the feed tray or placed inside a 100 or 200-round disposable plastic container, which is then clipped to the left side of the receiver.
 This ammunition container has a transparent rear wall that allows the gunner to monitor ammunition levels visually.
 Belt movement is carried out by a pawl-type feeding mechanism, which was modeled on the MG 42's feed system.
 Spent cartridge casings are ejected downward through a chute in the receiver.

 The quick-change type air-cooled barrel is equipped with a slotted flash suppressor.
 The barrel has a chrome-lined bore with 6 right-hand grooves and a 178 mm (1:7 in) rifling twist rate that is optimized for use with heavier SS109 5.56×45mm NATO rounds.
 A barrel with a 305 mm (1:12 in) twist rate designed specifically to stabilize the lightweight M193 cartridge is also available.
 The chamber portion of the barrel has flutes that assist in the extraction sequence; once gas pressure in the bore drops to a safe level, recycled gases fill the flutes surrounding the cartridge casing, loosening the case from the chamber walls while residual pressure in the barrel forces it back to be ejected downward and forward.
 A fixed carrying handle is positioned above the barrel near the chamber, and aids in barrel changes when the barrel becomes too hot; the barrel can be removed and replaced in 5 seconds.

 The Ameli is fitted with a molded polymer stock, bipod and iron sights that consist of a forward post and a rear aperture sight contained in the carry handle assembly with 300, 600, 800 and 1,000 m range settings.
 The weapon's design makes extensive use of sheet metal stampings; both the receiver, barrel shroud and trigger housing are fabricated from steel pressings and then welded.
 The quick-detach bipod has a height adjustment feature and is mounted to the perforated barrel heat shroud at the muzzle end.
 The light machine gun can be deployed with the bipod, on a vehicle mount or on a static tripod mount.